lucianaburdman/hypertension-treatment-three-different-drugs/README.md

 # Introduction

-As a biostatistician with a strong background in cutting-edge statistical and scientific developments, I am excited to showcase my skills and expertise that aligns with Parexel's core values and services.
-Leveraging my experience in the industry and in Parexel, I have developed a repository that focuses on two of the three essential element of HEOR that Parexel provides support for: evidence identification and health economic modeling.
+As a biostatistician with a strong background in cutting-edge statistical and scientific developments, I've developed this project to apply my skills in health economic modeling (HEOR).

 **If you'd like to go straight to the results plots and interpretation, click [here](https://github.com/lucianaburdman/hypertension-treatment-three-different-drugs#results)**

-# Evidence Identification with Literature Review

-As a biostatistician with 8+ years of experience in life science research, I understand the importance of evidence identification through systematic and comprehensive literature reviews in Health Economics and Outcomes Research (HEOR).
-Parexel's focus on HTA-compliant reviews, covering clinical trial outcomes, quality of life, product comparators and economic evidence, aligns with my analytical mindset and research expertise.
-With a collaborative and self-reliant approach, I am confident in my ability to eliminate risk of bias, identify necessary data and adapt to meet the objectives of the study.
-My track record of leading research projects and proposing innovative solutions, coupled with strong communication skills, will enable me to work effectively with a diverse team of medical professionals, statisticians, and investors to provide a comprehensive evidence package that advances clinical research in healthcare's most complex areas.

 # Health Economic Modeling